Gavin Sheets Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 8.7 K/9, which ranks 17th in the league.
+- The Orioles pitching staff ranks 20th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Orioles' 5.52 team ERA ranks 27th among all league pitching staffs.
+- The Orioles have a 5.38 team ERA that ranks 26th among all MLB pitching staffs.

-- The Orioles rank 20th in baseball in home runs surrendered (18 total, 1.4 per game).
+- Orioles pitchers combine to rank 20th in baseball in home runs given up (20 total, 1.3 per game).

-- The Orioles will look to Wells (0-1) in his second start this season.

-- His last time out came in relief on Monday when the right-hander threw 2/3 innings against the Oakland Athletics while giving up hits.
+- His last appearance was on Tuesday against the Oakland Athletics, when the right-hander went 4 1/3 innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.